TCL S551G TV Review

 Upscaling: Sharpness Processing

-The TV does isn't very good at upscaling low-resolution content like DVDs or low-res streams.
+The TV does an inadequate at upscaling low-resolution content like DVDs or low-res streams.
 A lot of finer details are lost or hard to make out, including small hard-coded text.

 Sharpness processing was calibrated with no over-sharpening for low-resolution content with the following settings: